Analysis of Non-Square Nonlinear MIMO Systems using Scaled Relative Graphs: Introduction

 \section{Introduction}

-\IEEEPARstart{G}{raphical} methods, such as the Nyquist~\cite{nyquistRegenerationTheory1932} and Bode~\cite{bodeRelationsAttenuationPhase1940} diagrams, are foundational to control engineering.
-They offer intuitive, visually interpretable tools for assessing stability and performance directly from frequency-response data, and provide necessary and sufficient conditions for stability.
-Techniques ranging from manual loop shaping, sequential loop closing, to controller autotuning rely on these methods, which are central to modern control design.
-Moreover, the gain and phase margins from the Nyquist diagram have been core building blocks that led to powerful methods of modern robust control~\cite{zhouRobustOptimalControl1996}.
-These tools unify the analysis of well-posedness, stability, and performance for \emph{Linear Time-Invariant} (LTI) multivariable feedback systems with arbitrary number of inputs and outputs, even under uncertainty, and enable optimal controller synthesis both in the model-based based and data-driven cases.
-However, the LTI property is a severe limitation for the applicability of these tools and extending them to multivariable nonlinear systems with arbitrary number of inputs and outputs remains an open challenge.
+Graphical methods such as the Nyquist and Bode diagrams are foundational to control engineering, providing intuitive, frequency-domain criteria for stability and performance and enabling practical design tools such as loop shaping and autotuning.
+Gain and phase margins derived from Nyquist analysis are also foundational to modern robust control.
+However, these tools are restricted to \emph{Linear Time-Invariant} (LTI) systems, and extending them to multivariable nonlinear systems remains an open challenge.

 The \emph{Scaled Relative Graph} (SRG)~\cite{ryuScaledRelativeGraphs2022} was recently proposed as a novel graphical framework for analyzing nonlinear \emph{Single-Input Single-Output} (SISO) systems~\cite{chaffeyGraphicalNonlinearSystem2023}.
 The SRG offers a non-approximative method yielding sufficient conditions for stability and upper bounds on the (incremental) $L_2$-gain, a key performance metric in practice.
 It is modular, allowing interconnections to be analyzed by composing the SRGs of subsystems.
-The SRG recovers classical results such as the small-gain theorem and generalizes the circle criterion~\cite{krebbekxScaledRelativeGraph2025}, due to its close relation to the Nyquist diagram.
-It also enables frequency-dependent gain bounds, forming the basis of a nonlinear Bode diagram and bandwidth definition~\cite{krebbekxNonlinearBandwidthBode2025}, and accommodates for the LTI notions of phase lead/lag~\cite{eijndenPhaseScaledGraphs2025}.
-Apart from theoretical developments, SRGs have proven effective in applications such as reset control analysis~\cite{vandeneijndenScaledGraphsReset2024} and design~\cite{krebbekxResetControllerAnalysis2025}, and circuit modeling~\cite{chaffeyCircuitModelReduction2022,quanScaledRelativeGraphs2024}.
+The SRG recovers classical results such as the small-gain theorem~\cite{chaffeyGraphicalNonlinearSystem2023} and generalizes the circle criterion~\cite{krebbekxScaledRelativeGraph2025}, due to its close relation to the Nyquist diagram.
+It also enables frequency-dependent gain bounds, forming the basis of a nonlinear Bode diagram and bandwidth definition~\cite{krebbekxNonlinearBandwidthBode2025a}, and accommodates for the LTI notions of phase lead/lag~\cite{eijndenPhaseScaledGraphs2025}.
+Apart from theoretical developments, SRGs have proven effective in applications such as reset control analysis~\cite{grootDissipativityFrameworkConstructing2025} and design~\cite{krebbekxResetControllerAnalysis2025}, and circuit modeling~\cite{quanScaledRelativeGraphs2024}, to name a few.